-Problem: All over the Washington, D.C.
-Metropolitan area, there are retired military and law enforcement service dogs, which like any animal, need proper medical attention to live healthy, happy lives.
-Because of the demanding nature of their jobs, many of these dogs require additional care, especially as they age, for problems such as arthritis, separation anxiety and pain management.
+Problem: All across America, there are retired military and law enforcement K9s, which like any animal, need proper medical attention to live healthy, happy lives, but because of the demanding nature of their jobs, many of these dogs require additional care.
+As they age, these K9s suffer from problems such as arthritis, separation anxiety and pain management.

-When service dogs retire from active duty, usually around the age of 10, all the dogs’ benefits cease, including veterinary care and dog food, and any expenses become the responsibility of the officer/handler/owner.
+When working dogs retire from active duty, usually around the age of 10, all the dogs’ benefits cease, including veterinary care and dog food, and any expenses become the responsibility of the officer/handler/owner.

 The senior years of a dog’s life are the most critical and expensive.
-Approximately 40% of the lifetime veterinary expense for dogs occurs in the last two years of their lives, meaning the handler could expect up to $5,000 in veterinary bills in the final few years.
+Approximately 40% of the lifetime veterinary expense for dogs occurs in the last two years of their lives, meaning the handler could expect $5,000 or more in veterinary bills in the final few years.

 They have three options: